 Limiting spread of fire and smoke is based on building characteristic and is done by using fire resistant and smoke resistant compartments in the building.
 Fire resistance of the compartmentation is expressed in minutes.
 According to the BBL the fire resistance of the compartmentation needs to be 30 minutes towards escape routes and 60 minutes towards other compartments.
-The smoke resistance of the compartmentation is express is the classes Ra or R200.
-The smoke classes are expressed as internal airtightness in the simulations and have an equivalent surface are through which smoke and air propagates.
+The smoke resistance of the compartmentation is expressed as internal airtightness in the simulations and have an equivalent surface are through which smoke and air propagates.